Singularity and Apptainer Containers

 spack.yaml

-file for a SPACK environment listing all the packages and compilers your application would need (more detaile here).- Execute
+file for a spack environment listing all the packages and compilers your application would need (more detaile here).- Execute

 spack concretize